brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Feat-Resilient"></a>Resilient

 Dexterity, Constitution, and Wisdom saves are all pretty common, and no base class has proficiency in more than one.
 Picking Resilient to gain proficiency in another of these big three saving throws can really help Tanks, who will be in the thick of things all the time.
-Wisdom saving throws are particularly important, because Wisdom isn't a vital stat for many of the subclass options on this list, and failing a Wisdom saving throw can take you out of combat, or, even worse, turn you against your party.
+Wisdom saving throws are particularly important because Wisdom isn't a vital stat for many of the subclass options on this list, and failing a Wisdom saving throw can take you out of combat, or, even worse, turn you against your party.

 ### <a name="Feat-Alert"></a>Alert